-The Central Florida Regional Transit Authority (LYNX) is conducting a study to enhance transit service along SR 50.
-The current recommended alternative is Bus Rapid Transit (BRT) service along SR 50 from Oakland to SR 434/Alafaya Trail and north to UCF.
-The BRT corridor is identified in the LYNX 2030 Vision.
+The Central Florida Regional Transportation Authority (LYNX) is conducting a study to enhance transit service along SR 50.
+The current recommended alternative is Bus Rapid Transit (BRT) service along SR 50 from the community of Oakland to SR 434/Alafaya Trail and north to UCF.
+The BRT corridor is identified in the LYNX Vision 2030.

-A new limited access facility could support inter-agency transit service between Orange and Brevard counties.
+A new limited-access facility could support inter-agency transit service between Orange and Brevard counties.
 The benefits of enhanced transit service are frequently lost when the buses must travel on heavily congested roadways.
 The proposed roadway would support improved regional travel times and provide realistic options for commuters and visitors traveling between the two counties.